TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/activitylog-integrate-3rd-party.md

     selfHelpType="generic"
     articleId="activitylog-integrate-3rd-party"
     productPesIds="16251"
-    supportTopicIds="32684696"
+    supportTopicIds="32684711"
     cloudEnvironments="public,fairfax,blackforest,mooncake"
     ownershipId="AzureMonitoring_AzureMetrics"
 />

 # <-- activitylog-integrate-3rd-party -->

-For best performance and reliability, we recommend configuring export of the Activity Log to **Event Hub* by using [Subscription Diagnostic Settings](https://docs.microsoft.com/azure/azure-monitor/platform/diagnostic-settings-subscription).
+For best performance and reliability, we recommend configuring export of the Activity Log events to the **Event Hub* by using [Subscription Diagnostic Settings](https://docs.microsoft.com/azure/azure-monitor/platform/diagnostic-settings-subscription).
 Many SIEM partners have existing integrations with Event Hub.
 You can see some of the 3rd party tools and partners listed at [Partner tools with Azure Monitor integration](https://docs.microsoft.com/azure/azure-monitor/platform/stream-monitoring-data-event-hubs#partner-tools-with-azure-monitor-integration).

 ## **Recommended Steps**